Why HBCUs Still Matter: The Institutions That Built Black Leadership

 Structure matters.

-When communities build institutions designed around mentorship, discipline, and long-term expectations, those institutions often produce results that far exceed their size.
+When communities build institutions designed around mentorship, discipline, cultural confidence, and long-term expectations, those institutions often produce results that exceed their size.

-This principle applies to universities, businesses, neighborhoods, and families alike.
+This principle applies to universities, businesses, neighborhoods, families, civic organizations, and churches alike.

 Structure builds leadership.